abhi1kumar/CARLA_rendering/README.md

 This repository extracts CARLA datasets at different extrinsics.
 Please note that the default intrinsics are based on the nuScenes dataset and loaded from the included JSON files.

+Note: The convention in this code is
+X: right
+Y: up
+Z: outside

 ## Prerequisites

 Download CARLA (either in Docker or directly on your server).
 If using Docker, please refer to the included Dockerfile.